MinaProtocol/mina/README-dev.md

 which are installed using `apt` in the dockerfiles, the libraries for RocksDB are automatically installed when building Mina via a `dune` rule in the library ocaml-rocksdb.

+In summary, here are all the steps that were needed on a fresh Ubuntu 21.04 installation:

+- Download and install opam
+- Download and install go
+- `sudo apt install capnproto zlib1g-dev libbz2-dev`
+- Run `./scripts/setup-opam.sh`
+- Run `./scripts/pin-external-packages.sh`
+- `eval $(opam env)`
+- `make build`

 #### Setup Docker CE on Ubuntu